misskey-dev/misskey/README.md

 and more!
 You can touch with your own eyes at https://misskey.xyz/.

-Setup and Installation
+:package: Setup and Installation
 ----------------------------------------------------------------
 If you want to run your own instance of Misskey, please see [Setup and installation guide](./docs/setup.en.md).

-Donation
+:yen: Donation
 ----------------------------------------------------------------
 If you want to donate to Misskey, please see [this](./docs/donate.ja.md).

 [List of all donors](./DONORS.md)

-Notable contributors
+:mortar_board: Notable contributors
 ----------------------------------------------------------------
 | ![syuilo][syuilo-icon] | ![Morisawa Aya][ayamorisawa-icon] | ![otofune][otofune-icon] | ![akihikodaki][akihikodaki-icon] |
 |:-:|:-:|:-:|:-:|